Introduction

 Wireless Penetration Testing

-Wireless Penetration Testing involves identifying and analyzing the connections between all devices linked to the organization’s Wi-Fi.
-These gadgets include laptops, tablets, smartphones, and other internet of things (IoT) devices.
+Wireless testing involves identifying and analysing the connections between all devices linked to the organisation’s Wi-Fi.
+These gadgets include laptops, tablets, smartphones, and other Internet of Things (IoT) devices.

 Wireless communications are a service that runs anonymously and allows data to move in and out of the network.
 As a result, any flaws in this wireless network, such as illegal access or data leakage, must be addressed.